RedHatOfficial/ansible-role-rhel10-hipaa/README.md

 Ansible Role for Health Insurance Portability and Accountability Act (HIPAA)

 Profile Description:
-This is a draft profile for experimental purposes.
 The HIPAA Security Rule establishes U.S. national standards to protect individuals's
 electronic personal health information that is created, received, used, or
 maintained by a covered entity.
 The Security Rule requires appropriate
 administrative, physical and technical safeguards to ensure the
 confidentiality, integrity, and security of electronic protected health
 information.
-This draft profile configures Red Hat Enterprise Linux 10 to the HIPAA Security
+This profile configures Red Hat Enterprise Linux 10 to the HIPAA Security
 Rule identified for securing of electronic protected health information.
 Use of this profile in no way guarantees or makes claims against legal compliance against the HIPAA Security Rule(s).